12Ayush12008039/ImportDataFromHTML/README.md

-# ImportDataFromHTML
+# Imports Data From HTML
-This code import data from HTML of websites.
+This code imports data from HTML of websites.